-You're going to go through changes in your business and you need to make sure that your online home keeps up with you.
-But do you need a new paint job or an entirely new house?
+You're going to go through changes in your business or personal brand and you need to make sure that your online home keeps up with you.
+But do you need a new paint job (small tweaks) or an entirely new house (a major redesign)?

 Here are 8 questions to ask yourself before you redesign your website.

 1. Are you getting the results you want?